wotzebra/laravel-social-media-share/README.md

 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE.md)

 This package allows you to drop a social media links component on any page in your application.
-It can be used renderless without any dependencies or with a couple of default styling options using built-in SVG's or Font Awesome.
+It can be used using Font Awesome and some default css or renderless without any styling and dependencies using SVG's.
 This package is heavily inspired by the jorenvanhocht/laravel-share package.

 ## Installation